InformaticsMatters/fragmentor-k8s-orchestration/README.md

     `informaticsmatters.com/purpose=core` as the database Pod will require a node with this label during scheduling
-8. Your cluster must contain nodes with the label `informaticsmatters.com/purpose=fragmentor`.
-The fragmentor (Nextflow) containers will only run on nodes that contain this label.
-Each fragmentor node must have at least 4 cores and 8Gi RAM.
+8. Your cluster must contain nodes with the label `informaticsmatters.com/purpose-fragmentor=yes`.
+The fragmentor player and Nextflow containers will only run on nodes that contain this label.
+9. Each fragmentor node must have at least 4 cores and 8Gi RAM.
-9. You will need an AWS bucket that holds your vendor molecule data.
+10. You will need an AWS/S3 bucket that holds your vendor molecule data.
     This bucket will also be used for the delivery of the extracted fragmentation/graph data.
-10. You will need your Kubernetes config file.
+11. You will need your Kubernetes config file.
-11. You will need AWS credentials (that allow for bucket access).
+12. You will need AWS credentials (that allow for bucket access).

 ## Kubernetes namespace setup
 You can conveniently create the required namespace and database using our